 By default, three USP Custom Fields are auto-generated for each USP Form.
 This number may be changed via the following setting:

-USP Pro > Advanced Settings > Custom Form Fields
+USP Pro > Advanced Settings > Custom Fields, “Number of Custom Fields to auto-generate for each USP Form”

 Custom Fields may be customized by adding attributes to its value/definition.
 As previously mentioned, by default each Custom Field definition looks like this: